How Therapeutic Guidelines are produced

 Due to limited space, print versions of the Guidelines only include references for further reading or key references that might be helpful to the reader (ie major new and pivotal studies).
 However, all references are available in eTG complete.

-The TGL evaluation unit liaises with a network of approximately 200 users (including general practitioners, junior hospital doctors, health academics, pharmacists and students) to actively solicit feedback on the Guidelines.
-Participants in the network are provided with eTG complete, free of charge.
+TGL liaises with an Evaluation Network of approximately 200 users (including general practitioners, junior hospital doctors, health academics, pharmacists and students) to actively solicit feedback on the Guidelines.
+Participants in the Evaluation Network are provided with eTG complete, free of charge.
 TGL also contacts numerous stakeholders, such as the Australian Commission on Quality and Safety in Health Care and NPS MedicineWise, at the beginning of each project to ask for feedback and facilitate collaboration.

 Users are encouraged to comment about the content or format of the Guidelines by emailing comments to firstname.lastname@example.org.